How Global Shipping Really Works

 The workhorses of global trade, container ships revolutionized shipping in the 1960s by standardizing cargo into uniform boxes.
 Modern ultra-large container vessels (ULCVs) are the largest ships ever built, stretching 400 meters long and 60 meters wide.

 Containers come in standard sizes: 20-foot (TEU) and 40-foot (FEU).
 Refrigerated containers (reefers) carry perishables at controlled temperatures.
 Tank containers transport liquids.
 The standardization allows seamless transfer between ships, trucks, and trains.
+Thats what makes containerization transformative — its about intermodal compatibility, not just ocean transport.

 Bulk Carriers